linasmnew/react-graceful-image/README.md

 ### Default Behaviour

 While the image loads
-1. Render an SVG placeholder
-1.1.
-If environment doesn't support SVG, then avoid rendering the placeholder
+1. Render an SVG placeholder - if environment doesn't support SVG, then avoid rendering the placeholder
 2. If image loads successfully then display the image
-3. If image fails to load
-3.1.
-Retry loading the image starting with a 2 second delay and doubling it with every retry - by default retry stops after 8 tries
+3. If image fails to load - retry loading the image starting with a 2 second delay and doubling it with every retry *(by default retry stops after 8 tries)*

 ### Prop Options